 National Center for Biotechnology Information

 Love, M.S., M. Yoklavich, and L. Thorsteinson (2002).
 The rockfishes of the northeast Pacific.
-University of California Press, Berkeley, Los Angeles, London.
-404 pp.
+University of California Press, Berkeley, CA. 404 pp.

 Orr, J.W., and S. Hawkins (2007).
 Species of the rougheye rockfish complex: resurrection of Sebastes melanostictus (Matsubara, 1934) and a redescription of Sebastes aleutianus (Jordan and Evermann, 1898) (Teleostei: Scorpaeniformes).
 Fish.
 Bull.
 106:111-134.